 Designer: Lees Brenson

-During this fair, you will be able to procure local creations (photography, ceramics, publications, paintings, vinyl records, jewelry and clothes) and encourage the cultural economy.
+During this fair, you will be able to procure local creations (photographs, ceramics, publications, paintings, jewelry, and clothing) and support the city’s cultural economy.

 Please bring a reusable bag.